Pioneer in Racial Advancement

 Narrated by JD Jackson

 Audio Sorceress would like to highlight the career and life of an incredible man - Fritz Pollard, born Frederick Douglass Pollard, in Chicago, in 1894.
-Made possible by the University of Illinois Press and in collaboration with Dreamscape Media, Audio Sorceress is happy to announce we are producing the audiobook of Fritz Pollard's biography and it is available in libraries and anywhere audiobooks are sold!.
+Made possible by the University of Illinois Press and in collaboration with Dreamscape Media, Audio Sorceress is happy to announce we have produced and published the audiobook of Fritz Pollard's biography and it is available in libraries and anywhere audiobooks are sold!.

 In 1920, Fritz Pollard dominated the field during the first NFL Championship.
 In 1921, he became the league's first black coach, for the Akron Pros.
 He later joined the Hammond Pros as the first black quarterback.

 He was a pioneer, paving the way for many men and women, yet so few of us have heard of him.
 Audio Sorceress is working to change that by making his story global and bringing his biography into the audiobook world.
 Our aim is to see his biography in African American research centers, schools, libraries, and more.